waqarsaleem/waqarsaleem.github.io/recommendation.md

 Recommendations are confidential and I will not share my recommendation with you.
 Rather, you may enter my information as a referee at your target university.
 Be sure to waive your right to access the recommendation otherwise I will not provide it.
 This is standard procedure for recommendations.
 The university will then contact me and I will share the recommendation with them directly.

 I lose track of recommendations and will not be able to help if the deadline is less than a week away.
 So please give me ample time and send me reminders, if necessary, as the deadline approaches.
 I expect you to inform me about the outcome, positive or negative, of each application as it becomes known to you.
+If your application is positive, I will happily add your name to the list above.

 ---